How Can I Send a Document to Someone Securely?

 Encrypt the data

-On the surface it sounds very simple, and conceptually it is: you encrypt the data in some way such that only the recipient can decrypt and view it.
+On the surface, it sounds simple, and conceptually, it is: you encrypt the data so only the recipient can decrypt and view it.

 Encrypted email

 There are a couple of standards for encrypted email.
-There are two problems:
+There are two problems with them:

-• You and your recipient must use the same standard1.
+• You and your recipient must both use the same standard1.

 • You and your recipient must set up appropriate encryption keys in advance.
-Typically, this means creating or obtaining a public/private key pair and installing them appropriately.
+Typically, this means creating or obtaining a public/private key pair, or encryption certificates, and installing them appropriately.

-There’s actually a third problem: not all email program interfaces support these standards.
+There’s actually a third problem: not all email programs or online interfaces support these standards.

-It’s complex enough that I can’t really suggest this an approach for most users.
+It’s complex enough that I don’t suggest this approach for most users.

 Encrypted attachments

-The more pragmatic approach is somewhat more cumbersome: encrypt the document prior to sending it, using a ubiquitous standard, and then send the encrypted document as an attachment to your email.
+The more practical approach is to encrypt the document using a common standard, and then send the encrypted document as an attachment to your email.

-The “ubiquitous standard” I’d recommend would be Zip.
-While technically a compression and archiving tool, Zip format includes the ability to password-protect a .zip file.
+The common standard I’d recommend would be Zip.
+While technically a compression and archiving tool, the Zip format includes the ability to password-protect a .zip file.
 In this case, password protection means the contents of the file are encrypted.
-I’d recommend using a tool like 7-Zip to perform the encryption, making sure to select standard “.zip” format for maximum compatibility.
+I’d use a tool like 7-Zip to perform the encryption, selecting the standard .zip format for maximum compatibility.
 Compatible zip (or more correctly, unzipping) programs are available on almost every platform imaginable.

-All you need do is share the password via some other channel with your recipient, so they’ll be able to decrypt the attachment when it arrives.
+All you need to do is share the password via some other channel with your recipient so they’ll be able to decrypt the attachment when it arrives.
+Ideally, you’d use technology other than email, such as a text, chat/instant message app, voice, or even in-person.

 Bypass email

 You could also use an alternate mechanism, such as a secure messaging app, to send your information.
 Tools like Signal or WhatsApp both provide end-to-end encryption and file-transfer capabilities.
-You’ll both need to use the same tool.
+Both sender and receiver need to use the same tool.

 This is a problem journalists face all the time.
-As an example, the Washington Post has a number of mechanisms for contacting them securely, including encrypted email, messaging tools, and more.
+For instance, the Washington Post has several mechanisms for contacting them securely, including encrypted email, messaging tools, and more.
 While you and your recipient need to agree on the mechanism to be used, perhaps reading some of the solutions journalists use might spark some additional ideas for your situation.

 Do this